 BA Social Studies: Communities, Families and Individuals

-96% of UWTSD students at the School of Social Justice & Inclusion in Carmarthen were satisfied with their course – NSS 2017.
+92% of UWTSD students at the School of Social Justice & Inclusion agreed that staff are good at explaining things – NSS 2018.

 Equality through Social Empowerment